 5 Benefits of TRE

 1. Gain a sense of groundedness.
-Grounding includes getting in touch with the internal state, other people, and the environment through sensory and somatic activities.
-The grounding component alone is a solid resource for people struggling with trauma and symptoms such as anxiety, obsessive thoughts, and attention difficulties through exercises which help you get in touch with yourself, your environment, and the people around you.
+Grounding includes getting in touch with the internal state, other people, and the environment through engaging with the 5 senses.
+The grounding component alone is a great resource for people struggling with trauma and symptoms such as anxiety, obsessive thoughts, and attention difficulties through exercises that help you get in touch with yourself, your environment, and the people around you.

 2. Come back to your body.
 The tremors themselves provide an excellent point of focus for those out-of-touch with their bodies.
-The tremors are quite novel to many people, and I’ve frequently heard from clients that it is much easier to remain present in TRE than it is during a body scan or other mindfulness practice since there is more to pay attention to.
-TRE has also been nicknamed “shaking meditation!”
+The tremors are quite novel to many people, and I’ve frequently heard from clients that it is much easier to remain present in TRE than it is during a body scan or meditation practice since there is more to pay attention to.
+TRE has even been nicknamed “shaking meditation!”

 3. Learn to emotionally self-regulate.
 TRE helps you learn what your “edge” is, physically, mentally, and emotionally, through an emphasis on mindful awareness of your internal experience.
 It also helps you become more empowered because you have the choice and physical ability to stop at any time.
 This is an especially important resource if you are a trauma survivor who has undergone situations where you felt powerless over your internal state or external situation.
 TRE also helps you monitor and influence your internal state, making it a strong self-regulation practice by putting the power back into your hands not only during TRE practice but also in emotionally tough times in daily life.

 5. Discharge stress and relax.
-The tremors discharge stressful energy and are particularly helpful for burnout, anxiety, stress, and trauma.
+The tremors help you let go of stressful energy and are particularly helpful for burnout, anxiety, stress, and trauma.
 If you suffer from these issues, you have a high amount of stress hormones pumping through your system, which can make it challenging to concentrate, slow down, connect with others, and meditate.
-TRE is a practice to discharge this energy and bring you to a state of groundedness and presence you may not have experienced before.
-In some cases, TRE can help you process traumatic situations by trusting the body and allowing it to do what it needs to heal and regenerate itself.
+TRE is a practice to discharge this energy and bring you to a state of calm presence you may not have experienced before.
+In some cases, TRE can help you process traumatic situations by trusting your body and allowing it to do what it needs to heal and regenerate itself.